-How we built an automatic scrubber dryer from scratch with our own funds
+How we built autonomous cleaning robot from scratch with our own funds

 BeginningTwo years ago, when I wondered how the world would be in 5–10 years’ time, I realized that everything would be as self-driving as possible.
 Convinced, we began to explore the ocean of new information.
 After a small brainstorming, we approved a concept in which the main thing we do is a universal software driver.

 The one real plan is to drive the car on public roads.
 But at the same time, we were totally understanding of the capacity of the investment, so the minimum plan was a product that could be sold here and now.
 But at that time, we had no idea about it yet.